gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 Too cool 😎

-Gatsby's development server is a "hot reloading" server, meaning any change you make to your React.js page components (and later we'll learn, your data files) will be immediately visible and/or loaded in the browser.
+Gatsby's development server is a "hot reloading" server, meaning any change you make to your React.js page components (and later you'll learn, your data files) will be immediately visible and/or loaded in the browser.

 This is huge because it makes development so much faster and fun.